tpruvot/ccminer/README.txt

 If you're interessted and read the source-code, please excuse that the most of our comments are in german.

+>>> CUDA <<<

+See the file CUDA_Compatibility.md for a helpful to ensure that your Makefile.am will produce optimal results.

 >>> Command Line Interface <<<

 This code is based on the pooler cpuminer and inherits